finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 };
 ```

-Now, every time we run scripts `yarn build` or `npm run build`, it will also create CSS file for us.
+Now, every time we run scripts `yarn build` or `npm run build`, it will also create a CSS file for us.

 ## Minify HTML

-If we take a look at our generated HTML in `/build` folder, it doesn't get minified.
+If we take a look at our generated HTML in the `/build` folder, it doesn't get minified.
 To minify our HTML, we gonna use **html-webpack-plugin** **minify** options, which is by default using **html-minifier-terser**.

-Let's add minify option to our **html-webpack-plugin** for production:
+Let's add the minify option to our **html-webpack-plugin** for production:

 ```js{14-23}
 // config/webpack.prod.js